BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

         puts to_initials("Mary La Grange")      # => "MLG"

-### Write a method `first_in_array` that takes in an array and two elements, the method should return the element that appears earlier in the array.
+## FIRST IN ARRAY: Write a method `first_in_array` that takes in an array and two elements, the method should return the element that appears earlier in the array.

 Basically, you want to locate the index of both elements and compare them numerically.
 The `if statement` is a boolean, so when it returns false, it will run the `else`.
 You'd never have a case where the index of ele1 = ele2 (i.e. there's a tie), unless we pass in the same element twice, but we don't have to worry about that here.